If you owe a bank, credit union, or store for money that was sent to you by scammers go here:

 Corporate checks: contact the corporation; for large corporations, ask for the Accounting Department.

-Money orders: contact the seller.
+Money orders: contact the issuing company.

 Treasury Checks: contact the office of issue.

-Traveler's checks: contact the seller.
+Traveler's checks: contact the issuing company.

 Electronic or ACH checks: instruct your bank to send for Collection.